*Chompity, chompity, chomp*

 Damn it all.
 The whole world, my stats, and this dungeon.

-A Lesser Grey Demon is gifted with skills from it's dead monster parent, but is extremely frail.
+A Lesser Grey Demon is gifted with skills from its dead monster parent but is extremely frail.
 If cautious, even small children could defeat one.

 Lesser Grey Demons are also extremely aggressive for some reason, if not straight out crazy.

 This is more information than with the raptors.
 Maybe because Lesser Grey Demons is more common than a dinosaur which only lives inside one hidden dungeon.
+But my "rank" is lower than them, whatever that is.

-If I didn't use [Concentration] too limit the information flow, then I would have gone nuts like the appraisal result says.
+If I didn't use [Concentration] too limit the information flow, then I would have gone nuts as the appraisal result says.
 Both it, and [Appraisal] are brilliant, now that I know how they work.

 Now I'm working overtime to increase my [Appraisal] proficiency, but this takes time.
 Oh yeah, remember that I told you about [Magic Sense] giving me enough information to be sick?
 [Appraisal] has the same drawback.